-Population Estimates Produced by City of Round Rock Planning and Development Services Department.
+Population estimates produced by City of Round Rock Planning and Development Services Department.

-To access demographic data other than population, PDS refers to the American Community Survey (ACS), that the Census Bureau releases annually.
+To access demographic data other than population, PDS refers to the Census Bureau's annual release of American Community Survey (ACS) data.
 Estimates of total population for the ACS are released in advance of other demographic data; therefore, the most current data available is presented.